JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 This step uploads the data to the AWS cloud.
 There are several goups of files to be uploaded, and they need not be done all at the same time.
 The `util/upload.sh` script has all the commands, and they can be commented out/in as needed to do whichever part of the upload you want.

 **Preparation:**
-- determine the data version of the release if you haven't already; see notes in "Setup, prerequisites, general notes" section at top
 - edit `util/upload.sh`
     + set correct upload bucket for the website you're uploading data for
+        * eg, dev, val, or prod
     + set version folder name based on data version
-    + at this point you can begin uploading MIPs and results
-- create/edit `working/DATA_VERSION` with the new verison
+- edit `working/config.json` if needed (probably won't be; contains bucket info, usually edited as part of deployment)
+    + likewise `working/current.txt`
+    + do _not_ upload these files unless you are doing final deployment
 - in the https://github.com/JaneliaSciComp/colormipsearch repository, edit `DATA_NOTES.md` with details of what's included and what's changed
     + copy that file to `working/DATA_NOTES.md`
-- **NOTE**: `publishedNames.txt` is not used anymore!  we have a Dynamo db on AWS handling that now
+    + **NOTE**: `publishedNames.txt` is not used anymore!  we have a Dynamo db on AWS handling that now
-- create/edit `working/paths.json` file
-    + make sure the buckets are right for the site you're uploading data for
-    + consider not updating the "precomputedDataRootPath" immediately; this controls which data version of those available is used by the website, and you probably want to do this last and separately, after you're sure all other uploads are done
+- schemas: if the form of any of the uploaded json files has changed (MIPs metadata or search results), schemas should be regenerated and uploaded
+    + use `util/generate-schemas.sh`, or run the jar directly (it's a very straightforward command)
 - remove previous results: if you want to remove previous results, you can remove S3 objects (including "directories") like this:
     + this example leaves the ppp results in place but removes the rest of the results for v2.2.0:
     + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/cdsresults --recursive`
     + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/by_body --recursive`
     + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/by_line --recursive`
+    + generally this isn't needed or desireable, as we usually only upload new results

 **Run:**
 - on any computer that has AWS command-line client installed